 Explosive Geysers - The Famous Golden Falls - National Park with Geological Wonders (UNESCO)

 Breakfast at your hotel.
 After experiencing the glaciers, it is time to see a warmer side of Iceland.
 Start the day with a visit to the geothermal fields of Geysir.
 Here you´ll see steam and boiling water in the bubbling mud pools and spouting hot springs, including the high-shooting Strokkur geyser.
 A short drive away is the dramatic two-tiered Gullfoss waterfall, a spectacular sight in winter when frozen mid-cascade.
 Then it´s onwards to Thingvellir National Park (UNESCO) where the world's oldest parliament met for centuries on the shores of Iceland's largest lake.

 Tour ends in Reykjavik.
 The evening is at your leisure.

 Overnight in Reykjavik.

 Breakfast at hotel.
 Today you´ll discover more about the world‘s northernmost capital city.
-Enjoy spectacular city and mountain views from the platforms at Perlan, a landmark building constructed on the city's hot water tanks.
 You will see the Reykjavik coast and the old Hofdi House, where the 1986 summit between former U.S. President Ronald Reagan and former U.S.S.R.
 Secretary General Mikhail Gorbachev took place.
 Visit Hallgrimskirkja church, whose design was inspired by basalt lava columns, a common volcanic rock formation in Icelandic nature.

-In the afternoon, travel to Reykjanes Peninsula for a dip in the famous Blue Lagoon (Blue Lagoon bathing fee and rental towel are included), a unique wonder of nature with mineral-rich geothermal water in a middle of a black lava field.
+In the afternoon, travel to Reykjanes Peninsula for a dip in the famous Blue Lagoon, a unique wonder of nature with mineral-rich geothermal water in a middle of a black lava field.

 Return to Reykjavik where the evening is at your own leisure.